Independent city: Ethiopia

 Addis Ababa, capital of Ethiopia, has held the designation of chartered city since 1991, when it was separated from the former province of Shewa.
 It shares this status with one other city, Dire Dawa.

 Mali

 Bamako, the capital of Mali, is contained within the Bamako Capital District.

 Mozambique

 Maputo, the capital of Mozambique, is its own district with provincial status surrounded by the Province of Maputo.

 Niger

 Niger's capital, Niamey, comprises a capital district of Niger.
 It is surrounded by the Tillabéri Department.

 Nigeria

 Nigeria's capital Abuja is located in the Federal Capital Territory.
 The Territory was established in 1976, and the capital was formally moved from Lagos (the historic capital) in 1991.

 Asia

 Taiwan

-In Taiwan under the administrative division system of the Republic of Taiwan, some cities are directly administered by the Executive Yuan, some are administered by provinces (the province of Taiwan is nominal), and some are subordinate to counties.
+In Taiwan under the administrative division system of the Republic of China, some cities are directly administered by the Executive Yuan, some are administered by provinces (the province of Taiwan is nominal), and some are subordinate to counties.
 The centrally-administered (Taipei City, Kaohsiung City, New Taipei City, Taichung City, Tainan City, and Taoyuan City) and province-administered ones are like independent cities under this definition.